virocon-organization/virocon/docs/joint_models_estimating_parameters.rst

 **2. Define the characteristics of the distribution and implement it step by step:**

-To implement a new distribution, the user should always subclass the Distribution class in distributions.py.
+To implement a new distribution, the new distribution class - in our case the GammaDistribution class - should inherit from the Distribution class in distributions.py.

 This init method is called when an object of the class GammaDistribution is created.
 When a new gamma distribution object is created, we want to make sure that the attributes of the distribution are passed.
-Therefore, we build a custom initial state, where all parameters of the distribution are initialized with a default value.
+Therefore, we build a custom constructor, where all parameters of the distribution are initialized with a default value.

 .. code-block:: python